rxchell/rxchell/README.md

 - 👋 Hi, I’m Rachel (@rxchell)
-- 👀 I’m interested in ...
+- 👀 I’m interested in UI/UX and web development.
+Open to any opportunities too!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web development, UI/UX
 - 📫 How to reach me: Telegram @rxchelt

 <!---